Chris Graves

 -

-Graves has spent more than seven years reporting and writing about an octuple homicide in the Appalachian foothills in southern Ohio that is the state's most complex and costly criminal investigation.
+Graves has spent more than nine years reporting and writing about an octuple homicide in the Appalachian foothills in southern Ohio that is the state's most complex and costly criminal investigation.
 A book proposal is currently under review with national publishers.

 Graves has spent her career documenting human suffering and the human spirit.
 A word editor and a newsroom manager, she helped newsrooms "go digital' in the early days and continues to be energized by the future of local news and how technologies can deliver news to various audiences.